 Good morning Year One,

-I hope you all had a good start to the new week and are ready for another week of learning.
+I hope you all had a lovely weekend and are ready for another week of learning.

 Below you will find the activities for your home learning today.